 Many of the issues documented are already being tackled through other schemes or at a more local scale through planning guidance and other initiatives.
-However, it may be necessary to find ways of continuing to support existing initiatives, in particular those that operate at the local level with landowners and local communities; and to develop new programmes or initiatives to address gaps in delivery.
+However, it may be necessary to find ways of continuing to support existing initiatives, in particular those that to develop new programmes or initiatives to address gaps in delivery.
+In addition to short term targeted support there is a need for a partnership to address the longer-term challenges facing agriculture and forestry.
+Land uses must be financially viable in order for them to be sustainable in the longer term.
+For example, woodland and grassland management, both of which may need to look at alternative approaches such as tourism to ensure viability.

-Examples of strategic and cross-sectoral partnerships include Integrated Coastal Zone Management (ICZM) and the Coastal Partnerships - Solent Forum, Hamble Estuary Partnership, and Manhood Peninsula Partnership provide a platform to deliver strategic coastal management and provide a network for closer working relationships.
+Examples of strategic and cross-sectoral partnerships include Integrated Coastal Zone Management (ICZM) and the Coastal Partnerships -Solent Forum, Hamble Estuary Partnership, and Manhood Peninsula Partnership provide a platform to deliver strategic coastal management and provide a network for closer working relationships.